klabhub/kSlurm/README.md

 This repository was forked from a Mathworks' general purpose repository for SLURM schedulers.
 The original README is here [README.SLURM.md](./README.SLURM.md).

-But, basically, I read that for you and created a convenience wrapper to make the connection to a Cluster (specifically, the Rutgers Amarel HPC cluster) a bit easier.
+But, basically, I read that for you, created a convenience wrapper class to make the connection to a Cluster (specifically, the Rutgers Amarel HPC cluster) a bit easier, and added some missing pieces to the code (such as transmitting environment variables, startup folders, and reusing some settings for all jobs).

 What you should do: